Aurangabad police chief will act against Raj Thackeray over speech: Maharashtra DGP | Politics

 - India

-Maharashtra police chief Rajnish Seth on Tuesday said Aurangabad police commissioner will take appropriate legal action against MNS leader Raj Thackeray over his speech against loudspeakers atop mosques.
+Aurangabad police commissioner will take appropriate legal action against MNS leader Raj Thackeray over his speech against loudspeakers atop mosques, Maharashtra Director General of Police Rajnish Seth said.

-Notices under section 149 of CrPC (preventing cognizable offences) have been issued to over 13,000 persons, he said.

 “Maharashtra police are capable of handling any kind of law-and-order situation.
 SRPF and Home Guards have been deployed in the state,” Seth said.